-Let me start with an apology.
-I know it is cruel for us to bring up a school in the middle of August.
+Let us start with an apology.
+We know it is cruel of us to bring up school in the middle of August.
 You finally had some more time to spend with your kids and while we all agree education is crucial – we wouldn’t mind keeping them at home for just a little bit longer!
 However, we cannot escape reality and you might already start thinking in the background what preparations and shopping you still have to do before you send them off into a new school year.

 There is one aspect, though, that is often forgotten.
 We all remember to buy new notebooks, pencils, and a shiny new backpack.
 But aren’t we forgetting about something that is even more crucial to their educational triumphs?
 That’s correct: vision and healthy eyes!
-We absorb more than 80% of all knowledge through vision and nowhere is the consequence of vision problems more apparent than with reading and learning.
+We absorb more than 80% of all knowledge through vision and nowhere are the consequences of vision problems more apparent than with reading and learning.

 Reading and Reading Comprehension

 Reading sounds like something we do almost subconsciously.
 We rarely think about what has to work in perfect synchronization for us to perform the reading task.
 You need to direct both eyes at the same point accurately and in perfect coordination.